yokan-board/yokan-board/docs/OVERVIEW.md

 ### Key Conventions
 *   **Styling**: Material-UI (MUI) components with `sx` prop for custom styles.
-*   **JSON in SQL**: Always remember that modifying a task requires fetching the board, parsing `data`, modifying the object, and updating the entire `data` field.
+*   **JSON in SQL**: Always remember that modifying a task or board note requires fetching the board, parsing `data`, modifying the object, and updating the entire `data` field.